TR7088 - Work Placement (2018/19)

 |Total study hours||200|

-|Running in 2017/18||
+|Running in 2018/19||

-(Translation Service Providers).
-The student will have to do all the types of (simulated) translation, terminology and project management jobs professional translators usually do, under the supervision of a professional mentor who will assign the tasks to be done.
+This module offers an introduction to real-life translation situations in the setting of a TSP.
+The student will have to do all the types of (simulated) translation, terminology and project management jobs professional translators usually do.
+This will be done under the supervision of a professional mentor who will assign the tasks to be done.
 The student has to compile a portfolio.

 Students will be encouraged throughout the module to actively engage with the module by attending the placement workshops and talks given by professionals in the industry.

-- be able compile a portfolio in an appropriate form and within the limits imposed.
+5. Be able compile a portfolio in an appropriate form and within the limits imposed.

 The assessment will have a component – the placement portfolio.
 It will contain a description of the TSP, a learning journal and evidence of work carried out.

-Samuelsson-Brown, G. (2010) A Practical Guide for Translators, 5th edn., Bristol, Buffalo: Multilingual Matters.
+Samuelsson-Brown, G. (2010) A Practical guide for translators.
+5th edn.
+Bristol, Buffalo: Multilingual Matters.
 Available as E-book from University Library.

-• Byrne, J. (2006) Technical Translation: Usability strategies for translating technical documentation.
+• Byrne, J. (2006) Technical translation: usability strategies for translating technical documentation.
 Dordrecht: Springer.
 Available as E-book from University Library.

-• Gouadec, D. (2007) Translation as a Profession.
+• Gouadec, D. (2007) Translation as a profession.
 Amsterdam: John Benjamins.
 Available as E-book from University Library.

 • Samuelsson-Brown, G. (2006) Managing Translation Services.
 Clevedon: Multilingual Matters.
 Available as E-book from University Library.

-• Sofer, M. (2009) The Translator’s Handbook, 7th edn., Rockville Md.: Schreiber Publishing Inc.
+• Sofer, M. (2009) The translator’s handbook, 7th edition.
+Rockville Md.: Schreiber Publishing Inc.

 • Somers.
 H. (ed.)
-(2003) Computers and Translation; A translator’s guide.
+(2003) Computers and translation; a translator’s guide.
 Amsterdam: John Benjamins.
 Available as E-book from University Library.

-• Sprung, C. R. (2000) Translating into Success.
+• Sprung, C. R. (2000) Translating into success.
 Amsterdam: John Benjamins.